 When helping authors, I’ve made mistakes.
 In the future, I’d ensure my authors have three editors: developmental editor, copy editor, and proofreader.
 Author Alinka Rutkowska describes the three: “developmental editor … tells you that your story will make great wrapping paper unless you get it significantly revised; copy editor … points out all your errors; proofreader … reads your masterpiece countless times and makes sure it’s at its purest state possible” (p.
 6 of 134, 9%).
 With a polished book, you can enter contests, possibly winning an award.
 Awards sell books, especially when advertised on your book’s front cover.

 Another mistake I made involved poor formatting.
 You can pay for someone to format your book interior (and cover page) cheap on Fiverr.com.
 I formatted book interiors myself.
-(Stupidly, I paid for fonts with license agreements when I could’ve used free fonts that come with an Adobe subscription.)
+(Stupidly, I paid for fonts with licence agreements when I could’ve used free fonts that come with an Adobe subscription.)
 I formatted one book with giant variable font sizes, each letter colored differently than the letters on either side.
 But the high cost of color books forced me to make the font black.
 Sadly, the colorless font took away the visual appeal.
 But on the bright side, the author’s words more-than-made-up for my formatting faux pas.

 On a final note, I think if you want to write, publish, and market your book, you should skip the community college.
 Make your first stop Author Alinka Rutkowska’s How I Sold 80,000 Books: Book Marketing for Authors (Self Publishing through Amazon and Other Retailers).
 I’m sure she’ll get you into every major online bookseller in no time.